 Powers and Abilities

 The Thing has immense superhuman strength.
 When he was first transformed into the Thing he could only lift 5 tons, but over the years his strength continually grew to the point where Ben could lift 85 tons.
 This is where his strength level appeared to level off, staying steady for quite some time.
 As more time passed, Ben increased his already immense physical strength through consistent, intense weight training and further physical mutation.
 Through these means Ben's strength has increased to much higher levels allowing him to now lift up to 100 tons and possibly even more.
 Ben's strength is such that he once stopped a multistory building that weighed roughly 30,000 tons from toppling and then pushed it back into place.
+He also once knocked out the Hulk with one punch, though not entirely on his own (he had help from Reed and Sue).

 He has enhanced stamina which allows him to exert himself at maximum effort for at least up to an hour before he starts to fatigue.
 Over the same period of time as his strength increase Ben's size has also increased.
 Ben's mutated epidermis (skin) is composed entirely of interlocking stones of irregular sizes and shapes.
 One notable point about his mutation is that he no longer has any outer ear structure, though his hearing hasn't been diminished in any way because of this.
 Presumably, due to the mutating effects of the cosmic rays, all of Ben's ear/hearing physiology has been internalized though with no loss of function or acuity.